amiteshkr63/Remote-Controlling-Raspberry4B-s-GPIO-Pins/README.md

 After some seconds, you will see the headset name and `MAC address (xx:xx:xx:xx:xx:xx)` While scanning, we will kill Bluealsa, and start PulseAudio:
+We are doing it because we can't run pulseaudio and bluealsa simultaneously:

 `sudo killall bluealsa`